Best time to go

 sold-out tickets on inter-city transport.

-- Transport comes under strain again during the Labour Day holiday on May 1, and
+- Labour Day public holiday falls on May 1.

 - School holidays - particularly university holidays - drive up demand for train tickets as students travel home to their families.
 Chinese schools have two